 | |

-This zucchini orzo pairs the ultimate summer vegetable in shredded form with garlic, shallots, peas, and Pecorino Romano cheese for a 30-minute, flavor-packed meal.
+This summer lemon zucchini pasta pairs the ultimate summer vegetable in grated form with garlic, shallots, peas, and Pecorino Romano cheese.
+You can also have it on the table in about 30 minutes with very little prep.

 This post may contain affiliate links.
 Please read our affiliate disclosure.

 Zucchini recipes explode in the summer months, and there’s almost nothing you can’t do with it, whether you’re using it in something sweet or savory.
-And as much as I love zucchini (check out this zucchini with feta and vinegar), I also appreciate its talent as one of the best sneaked-in vegetables known to humankind, thanks to its almost non-existent texture and mild flavor.
+And as much as I love zucchini (check out this zucchini with feta and vinegar), I also appreciate its talent as one of the best sneaked-in vegetables, thanks to its almost non-existent texture and mild flavor.

-In fact, if you’re not a fan of veggies but want to incorporate more of them into your diet, this recipe includes a good amount of zucchini–yet you barely know it’s there.
+In fact, if you’re not a fan of veggies but want to incorporate more of them into your diet, this summer lemon zucchini pasta includes a good amount of zucchini—yet you barely know it’s there.

-That’s because this zucchini orzo calls for shredded zucchini, a method that helps create a creamier pasta without having to use ingredients like heavy cream.
+That’s because this recipe calls for grated zucchini, a method that helps create a slightly “creamy” pasta without having to use ingredients like heavy cream.
 It also helps stretch the pasta further.
 You’ll just want to salt the zucchini generously because it is quite bland in its natural state.

-We’re also including other flavors here to make it worthwhile: garlic, shallots (I find shallots tastier than onions), Pecorino Romano cheese, peas, and freshly squeezed lemon juice for brightness.
+We’re also including other flavors here to make it worthwhile: garlic, shallots (they’re tastier than onions), Pecorino Romano cheese, peas, and freshly squeezed lemon juice for brightness.

-So, without further ado, let’s whip out that vegetable shredder, get that pot of salted water boiling for pasta, and make this incredibly easy yet delightful zucchini orzo!
+So, without further ado, let’s whip out that vegetable grater, salt that pot of water to boil pasta, and make this incredibly easy yet delightful zucchini dish!

-• It’s quick to make: This recipe requires little prep time and comes together fast.
+Quick to make: This recipe requires little prep time and comes together fast

 • Orzo: This small-shaped pasta is ideal for this recipe.